Lil Wayne, Neiman Marcus Push New Young Money Merch Joint Venture Forward

 Alternatively, the Young Money Merch website gives some ideas about what Lil Wayne and Neiman Marcus might produce from their collaboration.
 For instance, Young Money Merch has sold clothing accessories, sweatshirts, shoes, and hats.

 Although Lil Wayne has merchandise with his logo, Young Money Merch is specifically for the record label Lil Wayne owns.
-Other artists on Young Money Records includes Drake, Nicki Minaj, and Christina Milian.
+Other artists on Young Money Records include Drake, Nicki Minaj, and Christina Milian.

 However, this is far from Lil Wayne’s first venture in the clothing business.
 In addition to merchandise for his tours, Lil Wayne also owns the Trukfit clothing company.

 Lil Wayne has also collaborated with major fashion retailers in the past.
-In 2012, Lil Wayne teamed up with Neiman Marcus competitor, Macy’s, for a Trukfit line, according to Rolling Stone.
+In 2012, Lil Wayne teamed up with Neiman Marcus competitor Macy’s for a Trukfit line, according to Rolling Stone.

 Lil Wayne also has recent personal connections to the upper echelons of the arts world, according to Billboard and the Associated Press.
 For instance, in December 2017, Lil Wayne and Drake performed at Art Basel in Miami, and the three-day citywide event was attended by Queen Elizabeth’s granddaughters, Princess Beatrice and Princess Eugenie.